hzqst/MetaHookSv/README.md

 3. Simple Per-Object Shadow.
 (Warning: this may cause a significant performance hit.)

-4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia. (not support with -nofbo) (Warning: this may cause a significant performance hit when sampling radius is too large.)
+4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia.
+(Warning: this may cause a significant performance hit when sampling radius is too large.)

-5. MultiSampling Anti-Aliasing (MSAA)
+5. MultiSampling Anti-Aliasing (MSAA) (High quality, low performance)

 6. Fast Approximate Anti-Aliasing (FXAA) when MSAA is not available.
+(Low quality, high performance)

-7. Deferred-Shading and Per-Pixel-Dynamic-Lighting for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsources are supported now  with almost no cost. (not support with -nofbo)
+7. Deferred-Shading and Per-Pixel-Dynamic-Lighting for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsources are supported with almost no cost.

 9. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization and GPU-Lighting for studio model.
 With VBO enabled you will get higher framerate and lower CPU usage.
-You can get maximum at 8x FramePerSeconds than non-VBO mode in extreme case (200k+ epolys with no FPS drop).
+You can get maximum at 8x FramePerSeconds than non-VBO mode in extreme case.
+(200k+ epolys with no FPS drop).

-10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for BSP terrain.
+10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for BSP terrain and brush model.
 With VBO enabled you will get higher framerate and lower CPU usage.
-Warning: this feature may cause the render result differs from the one in original game that: random textures are gone, non-visible terrain in current BSP-node are always visible...
+Warning: this feature may cause the render result differs from the one in original game (e.g. random textures are disabled, non-visible terrain in current BSP-node are always visible.)

+11. Normal texture and Parallax texture support for BSP terrain and brush model.
+Check svencoop/maps/restriction02_detail.txt for usage sample.

 #### Console Vars